ADNLab-SCU/SemantiChem/README.md

 # SemantiChem: Companion Repository

-## _“Pure Natural-Language Generation of Nucleic-Acid-Targeting Ligands Enabled by Instruction-Tuned Large Language Models”_
+## _“Function-Driven Molecular Design Enabled by Instruction-Tuned Large Language Models”_

-This repository provides a modular and reproducible workflow for instruction fine-tuning and evaluation of large language models (LLMs) to generate chemically valid ligands targeting nucleic acid (NA) structures, with a focus on G-quadruplex (G4) motifs.
-The pipeline integrates:
+This repository provides the source code supporting **SemantiChem**, an instruction-tuned generative framework for *function-driven molecular design*.
+The framework maps functional design objectives expressed in natural language directly to chemically meaningful molecular structures, without relying on predefined geometric constraints, molecular scaffolds, or pocket-centric assumptions.

+The codebase supports molecular generation, evaluation, and analysis workflows used to study biomolecular targets exhibiting different recognition regimes, including nucleic acid G-quadruplexes, RNA structures, and protein targets.
+It implements the computational components underlying the generative, evaluation, and benchmarking procedures described in the manuscript.

 - **Molecular generation** via instruction-tuned LLMs (based on the [LLaMA Factory](https://github.com/hiyouga/LLaMA-Factory)),
 - **Activity prediction** using a graph neural network (GNN) adapted from [GLAM](https://github.com/yvquanli/GLAM),